rapidfish/personnummer/README.md

-# Personnummer API
+# Personnummer - A Java project to handle Swedish Personnummer
 (2.2-beta)

-# Java API to handle Swedish Personnummer

 ## Java classes to verify, extract, analyze and more...

+Can be used as dependency in your project, or run as a standa alone command

 This project contains Java classes to process Swedish Personnummer, including Samordningsnummer and Organisationsnummer.